TobiasBielefeld/Simple-Solitaire/README.md

 - [X] Also save high scores when canceling a game
 - [ ] Add an option to set up appearance for each game indivially
 - [X] Implement "Tap to select/move cards"
+- [ ] Add custom images for backgrounds

 ## Translations
 Thanks to the following persons for providing translations :D